Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Conclusion

+An impressive analysis of these algorithms (several heuristics, IFub and Exact SumSweep) within power-law random graphs is performed in~\cite{BCT17}.
+The analysis proposed for Exact SumSweep indeed implies the existence of certificates of size $n^{O(\eps)}$ for both radius and diameter for any $\eps>0$ and sufficiently large power-law random graphs (see Section~\ref{sec:power-law}).
+We revisit their analysis to show a similar bound for a tight lower certificate.

-Packing and covering of hyperbolic graphs with balls is investigated in~\cite{CE07}, although slightly different problems are considered.
+Our primal-dual approach for practical algorithms has some similarities with the study of packings and coverings of hyperbolic graphs with balls proposed in~\cite{CE07}, although slightly different problems are considered.
 It would be interesting to derive similar results in hyperbolic graphs for the collections of balls (or complementary of balls) we consider here.

-\subsection{Structure of the paper}
+\subsec{Structure of the paper}